What is a birth doula?

-A trained professional who provides continuous physical, emotional, and informational support to a mother before, during and shortly after childbirth to help her achieve the healthiest, most satisfying experience possible.
+A birth doula is a trained professional who provides continuous physical, emotional, and informational support to a mother before, during and shortly after childbirth to help her achieve the healthiest, most satisfying experience possible.

 Physical Support-Position ideas for comfort and labor progression cross over with hands-on comfort measures like comforting touch, counter pressure, breathing techniques and other “doula magic” for families.
 A doula’s skilled hands and positioning tools can often help a malpositioned baby find its way through the pelvis and into the birthing parent’s arms.

 Emotional Support-Doulas help families to feel supported, easing the emotional experience of birth and also helping to create a space where the hormones of labor can work at their best.
 Whether a birth is completely unmedicated or medically very complex, every family can benefit from nurturing and connection at this tender, incredible time in their lives.

 Partner Support-Whether it’s a romantic partner, a friend or another family member like the baby’s grandma, the birth partner’s experience matters in birth.
 Our doulas are there to support every birth partner in being as involved as they’d like with the birth.
 Physical and emotional support make a huge difference for everyone involved.